What Ocasio-Cortez's Green New Deal Should Really Look Like

 Ocasio-Cortez said she wanted a bill which had gone through the committee process, the procedure by which the real work of cobbling together a law which can be passed takes place.

-It seems AOC may be new, but is a fast learner.
+It seems AOC may be new, but she is a fast learner.

 What was clear was that Ocasio-Cortez had rather innocently uncorked some powerful forces, including forces which could not tolerate even the mention of a national program which would challenge the dominance of the oil, coal, and natural gas industries in America.